ggaidelevicius/media_audio_normaliser/README.md

 - **Automatic retry logic** with fallback for subtitle/codec issues
 - **Real-time monitoring** for new files added to watched directories
 - **Comprehensive logging** to file and console
+- **Auto-update capability** that checks for and pulls updates from the repository

 ## Requirements